MarkD833/RetroDuino-8085/README.md

 Another design challenge is that the 8085 interrupts (if I were to use them) are active high rather than active low!

 The 8085 is clocked from an 11.0592MHz crystal, which gives an actual clock of 5.5296MHz (the 8085 divides the crystal frequency by 2).
-I've yet to experiment to see the effects of a higher frequency.
+I've yet to experiment to see the effects of a higher frequency even though I'm exceeding the manufacturers 10MHz clock by 10% already.

 ## ROM